lnsongxf/dimeanalytics/_MkDocs/docs/software.md

 DIME members are allowed to utilize [Dropbox](https://www.dropbox.com/h) on personal and World Bank computers.
 Contact DIME Analytics to request an installation on a Bank machine, or start using your personal machine right away.

+## Remote Access

+You should be able to access a World Bank desktop from your personal computer using [Citrix Workspace](https://www.citrix.com/downloads/workspace-app/).
+You should log in using your UPI and token, and you will have the option to load a virtual desktop from any location.

 ## Stata & R

 DIME has a [Stata MP](https://www.stata.com) license for use on Bank and personal laptops.
 [R and RStudio](https://www.rstudio.com) are free, and we additionally have a powerful RStudio Server and Shiny installation we can provide access to.
 Contact DIME Analytics for details.